lerocha/sharpforce/README.md

-## SalesforceSharp - Salesforce REST API client for .NET, Mono and Xamarin iOS/Android
+## SalesforceSharp - Salesforce REST API client for .NET and Xamarin iOS/Android

 This project is on early stage with basic functionality at this point.